Blockchain: A Graph Primer: A Brief History

-While the central authority problem was still an issue, in the unrelated spam detection domain a solution, called \textit{HashCash}, was developed for a very different purpose \cite{back2002hashcash}.
-Email providers had the problem of receiving too many spam emails.
-Even though emails can be analyzed and marked as spam, this wasted system resources.
-Researchers were searching for ways to check emails for spam without using too much resource.
+While the issue of central authority was still a challenge in the digital currency field, a solution was found in the unrelated domain of spam detection.
+Email providers were facing the problem of receiving a large number of spam emails, which could be analyzed and marked as spam, but this process wasted system resources.
+Researchers sought a way to check emails for spam without using excessive resources.

-HashCash proposed an agreement between email senders and email providers.
-Email senders were tasked to do a computation for each email and append a proof of the computation to the email.
-The computation itself is designed to be time consuming, whereas checking the proof is easy.
-The email provider accepts incoming emails with valid proofs, and may discard all others without analyzing them.
-This scheme is called a \textbf{Proof-of-Work}.
-Note that an email sender can still create a spam email, compute its proof and send it.
-However, Proof-of-Work makes it too difficult to send too many such emails.
+Dwork et al. proposed a solution called Proof-of-Work (POW) that involved email senders performing a time-consuming computation and appending proof of the computation to the email.
+A naive POW would be counting the number of words in the email and attaching the proof (e.g., this email has 35 words) to the end of the email.
+In this naive POW scheme, an email provider (e.g., Gmail) uses the following algorithm on the incoming emails:

+\begin{enumerate} \item If the email does not contain the POW, discard it.
+The email may be non-spam, but the email provider will not attempt to check its content. \item If the email contains the POW, re-compute the POW to validate the work.
+If the POW is not valid, discard the email. \item If the POW is correct, the email can still be spam.
+Run the email through a spam detection algorithm and discard it if it is labeled as spam. \item If the email has passed both POW and spam filters, deliver the email to its destination account.